What we do

 • play an important role in maintaining drinking water quality;

-• have a role in flood control at some scales;
+• have a role in flood control;

 • are a significant store of carbon, with implications for climate change;